mjeromin/linode-provisioning/README.md

 * `VAULT_PASSWORD` : The password that can be used to decrypt vault files (ie. ansible-vault)

 It will download the private git repo and then execute a second stage script within the repo named "bootstrap-fedora.sh".
 It is assumed that subsequent changes will be delegated to configuration management (ie. ansible, puppet, chef, etc.).

+## bootstrap-fedora.sh
+This is the second stage bootstrap script, intended to setup configuration management.